Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/privacy.md

 10. You must follow Discord's Terms Of Service
 11. All user information on the site is cached for 8 hours.
 Data is kept only for the amount of time required
 12. All complaints and legal issues regarding the site should be made to Rootspring#6701
+13. Fates List probihits the monetization or resale of coins or any part of Fates List for real money.

 </blockquote>